ktneely/blog9/content/research/AI/AI-text/Fabric.md

 ### Updating

+> [!NOTE] Fabric now written in Go
+>  If you were on an early (pre-Oct 2024) version of Fabric, check the documentation because the project has been migrated from python to go.

-Fabric --or at least its patterns-- is being updated regularly.
-To pull and install the latest code and patterns, executet he following from the same directory created during the installation step above
+Fabric is being updated regularly.
+To pull and install the latest code and patterns, execute the following from the same directory created during the installation step above.

-`git pull; pipx install . --force; fabric --update; source ~/.zshrc (or ~/.bashrc)`
+**update command:**
+`go install github.com/danielmiessler/fabric@latest`